ProjectSynergy/CHLib-Bot-For-Chatango/README.md

 Update Log:<br>
       Added Youtube Command To Source code.
 You still need your own API Key for Youtube v3 to use the command<br>
       Fixed a glitch where posts were being ignored.
-This was due to a bug in the prefix code and thew bot trying to use the old prefix<br>
+This was due to a bug in the prefix code and the bot trying to use the old prefix<br>

 To do list:<br>
       Add a money ranking system.<br>